Smectic and soap bubble optofluidic lasers: Results

 The bubble lasers were employed as electric field sensors and electrically tunable laser sources.
-Already applying less than \SI{0.1}{V} across the bubble deformed it \cite{ishii2011anomalous} and caused a measurable shift in the laser peaks (Fig. \ref{fig4}c).
-The spectral shift was \SI{0.08}{nm(V/mm)^{-1}}, which is about 10 times larger than best previous reports using WGM microcavities \cite{kiraz2008spectral,ali2012high,humar2009electrically}.
-The minimum measurable field determined from the measurement noise and the sensitivity was \SI{11}{Vm^{-1}Hz^{-1/2}}.
-With this, our sensors outperforms practically all micro DC electric field sensors including sensors based on microelectromechanical systems \cite{kainz2018distortion,han2022micro}, piezoelectric \cite{xue2019piezoelectric}, optical \cite{zhang2021review,calero2019ultra,zhu2015high} and nitrogen-vacancy centers in diamond \cite{dolde2011electric,chen2017high}.
+Already applying less than \SI{1}{V} across the bubble deformed it \cite{ishii2011anomalous} and caused a measurable shift in the laser peaks (Fig. \ref{fig8}).
+The sensitivity was \SI{0.008}{nm(V/mm)^{-1}}, which is on par or larger than best previous reports using WGM microcavities \cite{kiraz2008spectral,ali2012high,humar2009electrically}.
+The minimum measurable field determined from the measurement noise and the sensitivity was \SI{110}{Vm^{-1}Hz^{-1/2}}.
+With this, our sensors outperforms most micro DC electric field sensors including sensors based on microelectromechanical systems \cite{kainz2018distortion,han2022micro}, piezoelectric \cite{xue2019piezoelectric}, optical \cite{zhang2021review,calero2019ultra,zhu2015high} and nitrogen-vacancy centers in diamond \cite{dolde2011electric,chen2017high}.
 Further, in contrast to some other electric field sensors, the bubbles are not conducting and therefore do not distort the measured electric field.